List of NHL mascots: Colorado Avalanche

 Howler was the first official mascot of the Colorado Avalanche, introduced when the team moved to Denver in 1995.
 As a large Yeti, his presence was symbolized by a footprint on the team's jerseys.
 Howler's tenure ended in 2001, following a 1999 incident involving a physical altercation with a fan at McNichols Arena.

 Bernie, the newest mascot of the Colorado Avalanche, debuted to the public against the Vancouver Canucks at Pepsi Center on October 3, 2009, in Denver, Colorado.
 Bernie, short for Bernard, is a St. Bernard dog.
-Bernie is the second mascot since Howler the Yeti who was retired early in the Avalanche franchise.
 Bernie's jersey is marked with a bone that resembles the #1.
 A fan page for Bernie was also unveiled October 3, 2009.

 On January 30, 2022, the team introduced a new miniature version of Bernie named Lil' Bern.